 My two kids occupy a big share of what time I don't spend sleeping or working.
 I'm officially Last Generation, and I love it.
 Further reproduction is off-the-table, given the lack of space, hands and money, in this order.

-Teaching is the job I always wanted to have; it defines a big part of what I "am", rather than what I "do".
+Teaching is the job I always wanted; it defines a big part of what I "am", rather than what I "do".
 I believe that children are the future etc etc. On the other hand, it's not the most profitable of jobs.
 So, money comes (slower) and goes (faster), since I'm currently the only provider, because of crisis blah blah.